 There are various methods used when cooking ingredients for mulled cider.
 Some people have no problem with their cider being a bit cloudy, while others prefer a clearer look.
 If you do not care how cloudy your drink appears, then simply add all of your ingredients to a stockpot or large saucepan.
 Bring the mixture to just under the boiling point, then reduce the heat to low and allow the cider to simmer for approximately 30 minutes.
 The longer the mulled cider simmers, the more it will reduce because of evaporation.

 If you prefer your cider to be on the clearer side, then place all of the spices onto a double thickness of cheesecloth.
 Carefully gather all four corners of the cheesecloth and tie the ends together with cooking twine.
 Add the bag of spices to the apple cider/juice and simmer the mixture for 30 minutes.
 Discard the spice bag.
 Using a stainless steel strainer, strain cider mixture, dip into mugs.
-For garnish, add a thinly sliced apple, a couple of whole cloves, an anise star pod, slice of lemon, a tiny Seckel pear and whole cinnamon sticks.
+For garnish, add a thinly sliced apple, a couple of whole cloves, and an anise star pod, slice of lemon, a tiny Seckel pear and whole cinnamon sticks.
 Serve.

 Since we have several in our immediate family that are on a gluten-free and/or low-carb diet, Anna and I are infamous for modifying a recipe to be gluten-free.
 Therefore, we are never offended and actually encourage others to feel free to modify ours.
 Consequently, we hope that you have fun creating your very own Mulled Apple Cider.